jtimberman/recipes/entrees/sw-chicken-tostadas.md

 Serves four

-1 lb chicken
+- 1 lb chicken
-1 poblano pepper
+- 1 poblano pepper
-1 Anaheim pepper
+- 1 Anaheim pepper
-1 cup dry black beans
+- 1 cup dry black beans
-1 cup frozen corn
+- 1 cup frozen corn
-Half cup cilantro
+- Half cup cilantro
-Olive oil
+- Olive oil
-Corn tortillas
+- Corn tortillas
-Chipotle seasoning (bought at an Oil and Vinegar store near me) Cumin, chili powder, garlic, black pepper, and paprika - amounts to taste
+- Chipotle seasoning (bought at an Oil and Vinegar store near me)
+- Cumin, chili powder, garlic, black pepper, and paprika - amounts to taste

 Required equipment: Instant pot.
 If you don’t have one get one.
 Or adapt the recipe as required.
+I don't know what's required, I have an instant pot.

 ## Beans